-	- Your home cannot have been owned for more than 30 days prior to you withdrawing funds from the HBP.
+- Your home cannot have been owned for more than 30 days before you withdraw funds from the HBP.

 - Funds contributed to your RRSP in the last 3 months cannot be withdrawn under the HBP.

-After withdrawing the funds from your RRSP and using it to finance anything related to your home purchase, you are required to pay the money back to your RRSP within 15 years.
+After withdrawing the funds from your RRSP and using it to finance anything related to your home purchase, you must pay the money back to your RRSP within 15 years.
 The total amount you withdraw is divided into 15 equal installments and must be paid annually.

 For Example: If you withdrew $18,000, you will be required to make a minimum of $1,200 per year in HBP repayments to your RRSP for 15 years.